Attention Future SAP Consultant – Looking for SAP Career Coaching?

 Have you taken one or more expensive SAP certification and training courses?
 Have they left you deep in debt but without being able to break into the high paid field of SAP consulting?
 Are you unsure if the SAP consulting field is even worth it?
 What if I told you that many SAP consultants are making well over six figure incomes, some making over $200 an hour while even a normal SAP consultant could be bringing in $150 an hour.
-Some make way more than this.
+Some make way more than this, such as SAP BPC or SAP SCM consultants.
 Perhaps you’re ready to walk away, just throw in the towel.
 Perhaps you think someone out there is intentionally holding you back?

 What does $150 an hour translate into salary wise.
 That’s $1,200 a day or about $240,000 a year.
 That’s a lot better than some jobs that require a Masters degree yet offer just over minimum wage.
 Doesn’t seem right, but SAP was and is in high demand.

 You see, I didn’t always have a SAP Career Coach available to me, in fact, I’ve never had one.
 But what I did have was a job that didn’t pay very well, and a family to feed.
 Yet I had years, indeed decades, of military logistics experience, an MBA, and was an Oracle database designer.
 Even with these qualifications, my income remained about the same for almost 8 years.
 Then one day, I was asked to evaluate a company called SAP and its ERP solution as a fit to replace our existing maintenance and supply system.
 This was in the late 1990s.
 SAP was not well known at the time, but did have existing, commercial off-the-shelf or COTS software, that fulfilled many of our known requirements.
 Oracle was mostly a database tool, and had recently purchased a finance package and manufacturing package.
 Most companies still largely developed their own software inhouse.
 Many still do.